cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 This option will enable whether completed Orders should automatically send to the ERP system the collected data, or allow a manual review by an operator before submitting newly created inventory.

+### EnableOverrides

+This option will allow the Product Id and/or Best By Date of items produced on a line to be overridden at the Production Line level.
+While this feature is active, any items produced on the line will use the values set in the Overrides section instead of the default Order values.

+### DefaultOrderDateOffset

+This sets the default view of Orders filtered by a date offset.
+To see yesterday's orders by default, use "-1" as a value.
+To use the current date, use "0" as the value in this setting.
+To view all orders by default, keep this value of null.

+### EnableUpstreamPrinting

+When this option is enabled, the Upstream Printing option will be visible on the Orders page.
+It allows a print command to be sent to a printer "up stream" from the packaging process.
+This feature is most often used to send a "Best By" date to a printer that labels an item before it gets packaged.

+### EnableProductLabels

+This feature is only available for Enterprise level licenses, and allows labels to be customized by Product Ids/SKU.
+By default, all products will use the same label template and dynamically replace the text within the label for the product.
+Enabling this feature, allows a per-product label template to be utilized.

+### EnableMultiOrderPallet

+When this feature is enabled, multiple orders can be stacked onto one pallet.
+When this feature is disabled, a new pallet will get created when an Order is fulfilled, even if the pallet isn't full.

 ## Customizing Table Columns

 Within PalletWorks, there are three main grids that display information: Orders, Pallets and Items.
 The columns visible and what the titles are called can all be customized through the `appsettings.json` file.